 *If baby happens to be gassy the day of your session, Gripe Water can be used to help ease baby’s discomfort.

 2. Interact with and keep baby awake for 1-2 hours before your session to ensure he/she is good and sleepy for the session.
 This is very important.
 Without this, we spend too much time getting them to sleep and not as much time photographing them.

 *Stimulating baby with a bath or by doing ‘naked time’ prior to the session are some tricks that you can use!

 3. Please make sure your little one has a full belly for the session.
-Please feed baby just before you leave for the studio.
-I have many clients who arrive at the studio saying that they gave baby a small feeding about 45 minutes ago and need to feed baby upon arrival.
-Baby usually wakes up during this feeding at the studio and has trouble falling back into a deep, restful sleep.
+Please feed baby just before you leave for the studio or arrive a bit early to feed before entering studio if it is possible.
 If baby is bottle feeding, please bring extra bottles and milk (formula or breastmilk) – (babies work up quite the appetite being constantly moved around in the warm studio).
 Also, baby should be fed as much as possible in the 12 hours that precede the session.
 This will allow for baby to sleep as deeply and as long as possible.

 *A full baby = a sleepy baby, and we need a very sleepy and calm baby in order to achieve the sweet, flexible poses you see in my portfolio.
 I may ask you to ignore a strict feeding schedule for the 2.5 hours at the session.
 The only way we will achieve calm, flexible poses is if baby is fully satiated and sleeping.
 I would rather have you give baby an extra feeding than have you worry that baby isn’t sleeping and we’re missing out on some cute poses.